 The Apple Watch SE does have continuous heart rate monitoring, though, and like Apple's other smartwatches it can send notifications for alarmingly high or low heart rates, plus send irregular heart rhythm notifications.

 Both smartwatches come with the regular suite of fitness tracking metrics, including support for automatic workout tracking and a wide range of workout types.
-New workout types are also coming with watchOS 8 — more on that below.
+New workout types are also available with watchOS 8 — more on that below.

 Apple Watch 7 vs. Apple Watch SE: Features

-In addition to the coming updates, both the Apple Watch 7 and Apple Watch SE have the expected support for Apple Pay, the best Apple Watch apps, music controls and more.
+In addition to the updates, both the Apple Watch 7 and Apple Watch SE have the expected support for Apple Pay, the best Apple Watch apps, music controls and more.
 When your iPhone is nearby, you can even answer phone calls from your wrist.
 And if you have a Cellular version connected to a wireless carrier, you can make calls when your iPhone is out of bounds, too.